MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 Connects or disconnects to a network on the specified interface.

 Parameters
-* interface : network interface guid
+* interface: network interface guid
-* ssid : ssid, hex64 encoded, to connect to
+* ssid: ssid, hex64 encoded, to connect to
-* op : connect or disconnect
+* op: connect or disconnect
-* createprofile : yes or no
+* createprofile: yes or no
-* key : shared key, hex64 encoded
+* key: shared key, hex64 encoded

 ## Windows Performance Recorder